-L= column height, V_R = reserved volume, W_h = peak width at half height, a = width at 10% peak height on the left half, b = width at right half height at 10% peak height.
+L = column height, VR = reserved volume, Wh = peak width at half height, a = width at 10% peak height on the left half, b = width at right half height at 10% peak height

-5. Chromatography steps
+6. Chromatography steps

-1) Equilibration: Equilibrate the column well with Balance/Bind Buffer to pH and conductivity stability and essentially the same as equilibration buffer, a step that typically requires 3-5 column volumes.

-- 2) Loading: Determine the sample loading volume and sample volume on the HyperTrap Ni-NTA Excel Column based on the binding capacity measured by the small-scale experiment. - 3) Wash impurities: Wash Buffer or other appropriate buffers to flush the column until the UV is stable and returns to baseline. - 4) Elution: Elution is achieved by increasing the concentration of imidazole, which can be achieved by gradually increasing the concentration of imidazole in the eluate through a linear gradient or a step-by-step gradient to elute molecules with different binding strengths. - 5) Re-equilibration: Re-equilibrate the column with Balance/Bind Buffer.
+- (1) Equilibration: Equilibrate the column well with Balance/Bind Buffer to pH and conductivity stability and essentially the same as equilibration buffer, a step that typically requires 3-5 column volumes. - (2) Loading: The loading volume and loading volume of the sample on the HyperChrom Ni-NTA Excel Agarose were determined based on the binding capacity measured in the small-scale experiment. - (3) Wash impurities: Wash Buffer or other appropriate buffers to flush the column until the UV is stable and returns to baseline. - (4) Elution: Elution is achieved by increasing the concentration of imidazole, which can be achieved by gradually increasing the concentration of imidazole in the eluate through a linear gradient or a step-by-step gradient to elute molecules with different binding strengths. - (5) Re-equilibration: Re-equilibrate the column with Balance/Bind Buffer.

-6. Cleaning and regeneration
+7. Cleaning and regeneration